 Students who do not qualify under the criteria listed above may be admitted by the registrar as guest students.
 Students on probation at other institutions may be admitted.
 Each applicant is considered individually.
 While there are no examination requirements for general admission, Pratt Community College requires all degree-seeking students to take an assessment test for placement in English, reading, and mathematics prior to registration in classes.
-The assessment is offered during prescheduled early enrollment days, on the day of registration and at other publicized dates.
+The assessment is offered during pre-scheduled early enrollment days, on the day of registration and at other publicized dates or by appointment.